kushalpagolu/EpocX_Tello_Final_Submission/readme.md

        - All features are concatenated to form a single feature vector for each second of data.
   - **Output**: Feature vector of shape (14, total_features).

+#### For more details on preprocessing and extraction of features scroll down to _Critical Data Processing Modules_ section.

 ### Feature Sequence Extraction
 - **File**: `stream_data.py`
 - **Method**: `extract_features_sequence`